 - Medium rare: About 2 mins per side

 - Medium: About 2¼ mins per side

 For a well-done steak, cook for about 4-5 minutes each side, depending on thickness.

-Check your steak is cooked correctly
+How to check steak is cooked

 Do you have any foolproof techniques when cooking your steak?
 You'll find more inspiration in our recipe collection, too.